High Vibes Blog

 The legal use of cannabis or marijuana depends on a lot of factors, including age, state laws, amount used, and more.
 Medical marijuana use is now legal in 38 states, plus Washington, D.C.
 Meanwhile, recreational marijuana has been legalized in 19 states and D.C.

 Another important factor in determining marijuana legality is the potency of the THC.
-Across the U.S., the legal limit for THC in marijuana products is 0.3%
+Across the U.S., the legal limit for it in marijuana products is 0.3%

-The only way to get THCA is to use or ingest raw cannabis.
-You shouldn't smoke, vape, or even add it to your favorite desserts.
+The only way to get it is to use or ingest raw cannabis.
+You shouldn’t smoke, vape, or even add it to your favorite desserts.

 One alternative to eating or ingesting raw marijuana into your diet is to look for products that process the cannabis without using any heat.
 You can visit your nearest High Profile cannabis dispensary to ask for recommendations and ideas on how to use them.

-You can also add the leaves, buds, or flowers to smoothies, juices, salads as greens or dressing, sauces, and other cooked meals as garnish.
+You can also add the leaves, buds, or flower to smoothies, juices, salads as greens or dressing, sauces, and other cooked meals as garnish.

-Ingesting or juicing fresh leaves, buds, and flowers allows you to get the potential therapeutic effects of marijuana without experiencing any psychoactive effects, such as the signature euphoric high.
+Ingesting or juicing fresh leaves, buds, and flower allows you to get the potential therapeutic effects of marijuana without experiencing any psychoactive effects, such as the signature euphoric high.

 When talking about cannabis products, you can’t leave out potency and product labels.
 Federal rules require brands and dispensaries to be transparent regarding these topics.
 This is mainly because this is how the legality of marijuana on a state level is determined.